mindfulness

 Sati-AI is a Buddhist-inspired digital companion designed to engage users in mindfulness-based dialogues.

-It is built upon early Buddhist frameworks such as the Four Foundations of Mindfulness (Satipatthana) and integrates insights from somatic practice, embodied cognition, and complexity theory.
+It is grounded in early Buddhist frameworks such as the Four Foundations of Mindfulness (Satipatthana) and integrates insights from somatic practice, embodied cognition, and complexity theory.

 Sati-AI is not meant to replace human teachers.
 Instead, it functions as a poetic and ethical collaborator, extending access to wisdom traditions and contemplative reflection in digital environments.